BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 Explanation of Key Performance Metrics

-BOSS Money transactions are a nonfinancial metric that measures customer usage during a reporting period.
-BOSS Money’s digital send volume is the aggregate amount of principal remitted by BOSS Money’s digital customers – those using the BOSS Money and BOSS Revolutions apps to originate remittances.
-Digital send volume is a key metric for evaluating the operational performance of the digital channel of the remittance business, and for comparing the performance of BOSS Money’s digital channel to competitors in the remittance business as well as to performance to other temporal periods.
+BOSS Money Transactions are a nonfinancial metric that measures customer usage during a reporting period.
+Average BOSS Money Revenue per Transaction measures the revenue productivity of BOSS Money’s remittance business.
+It is calculated by dividing BOSS Money revenue during the period by the number of transactions.
+Average BOSS Money Revenue per Transaction is a key metric for evaluating the productivity and operational performance of the business.
+BOSS Money’s Digital Send Volume is the aggregate amount of principal remitted by BOSS Money’s digital customers – those using the BOSS Money and BOSS Revolutions apps to originate remittances.
+Digital Send Volume is a key metric for evaluating the operational performance of the digital channel of the remittance business, and for comparing the performance of BOSS Money’s digital channel to competitors in the remittance business as well as to performance to other temporal periods.

 # # #

-IDT Corporation to Report First Quarter Fiscal Year 2026 Results
+IDT Corporation to Report Second Quarter Fiscal Year 2026 Results

-NEWARK, NJ, Nov.
-14, 2025 (GLOBE NEWSWIRE) — IDT Corporation (NYSE: IDT), a global provider of fintech and communications solutions, has scheduled its report of financial and operational results for the first quarter fiscal year 2026 (the three months ended October 31, 2025) on Thursday, December 4, 2025.
+NEWARK, N.J., Feb.
+25, 2026 (GLOBE NEWSWIRE) — IDT Corporation (NYSE: IDT), a global provider of fintech and communications solutions, has scheduled its report of financial and operational results for the second quarter fiscal year 2026 (the three months ended January 31, 2026) on Tuesday, March 10, 2026.

 IDT’s earnings release will be issued and posted on the IDT investor relations website (https://www.idt.net/investors-and–media) at approximately 4:30 PM Eastern.